200 hour Yoga Teacher Training in Rishikesh, India

-- Two students are accommodated in a shared, furnished double room with attached bath (cold/hot water) and ceiling fans.
-Bed linen, a towel, and a door lock are provided, however, residents are responsible for those items as well as laundering their sheets and cleaning their room.
+Two students are accommodated in a shared, furnished double room with an attached bath (cold/hot water) and ceiling fans.
+Bed linen, a towel, and a door lock are provided, however, residents are responsible for those items as well as laundering their sheets and cleaning their rooms.
 Single occupancy arrangements may be made prior to arrival, conditional to room availability, and may be subject to extra charges.

 Students are requested to arrive at the Nada Yoga School on the day prior to the commencement of the training, at which time they will be assigned to their rooms, and will be requested to finalize their course fee payments.
 Check-out is scheduled on the morning following the completion of the program.
 We request that all borrowed items be returned at this time.

 Note: To create a positive atmosphere conducive to learning and continued personal development, drugs, alcohol, and all other intoxicating substances are strictly prohibited for the entire duration of the course.